 Disneyland Peanut Butter Sandwich Bars – this no bake bar cookie is better than the Disneyland Peanut Butter Sandwich.
 Graham crackers sandwiched with a thick peanut butter layer and covered with chocolate!
-And these are BETTER than Disney because they don’t require any dipping!
+And these are BETTER than Disney, because they don’t require any dipping!

 The first time I had a Disneyland Peanut Butter Sandwich, Jordan was about 4.
 It was our first visit to Disneyland in close to 10 years (and it was before blogging).
 This was back in the time when I’d just pick one or two desserts to try instead of all the things, and since Mel LOVES peanut butter and graham crackers, I decided to get a peanut butter sandwich.

 I’ll tell you something, I’m not a huge PB&J fan, but this peanut butter sandwich?
 It’s one I can get behind.
 The original sandwich has two graham crackers sandwiched with a thick peanut butter mixture and then the whole thing is dipped in chocolate.
 It’s the size of half a sheet of graham crackers so it’s HUGE.
 And it’s DELICIOUS.
-Mel actually ate dessert (right?) that trip, and every time we’ve been to Disney since I always buy one so he can eat a bite.
+Mel actually ate dessert (right?) that trip, and every time we’ve been to Disney since, I always buy one so he can eat a bite.

-I’ve been wanting to make a copycat peanut butter sandwich for years now, but I’m always too lazy.
+I’ve been wanting to make a Disneyland peanut butter sandwich recipe for years now, but I’m always too lazy.
 Making them means dipping the sandwich in chocolate, which, to me, means a huge mess.
 I cannot dip things in chocolate without making a mess.
 Plus, it takes f-o-r-e-v-e-r and I’m super lazy.
 I was determined to make these Disney treats easier and now I have.
 You guys: I MADE THEM INTO BARS.

-That’s right my friends: Copycat Disneyland Peanut Butter Sandwich BARS.
+That’s right, my friends: Copycat Disneyland Peanut Butter Sandwich BARS.

 They start with a layer of graham crackers in a pan.
 No need to crush or crumble or mix them, just place them in the pan.
 On top of that goes some melted chocolate.
 I don’t have an aversion to melting it, just dipping in it.
 The melted chocolate chips hold the grahams together and hold the thick and creamy peanut butter layer on top.
 Then you sandwich another layer of chocolate, grahams, and MORE chocolate!
 These are chocolate covered peanut butter sandwich bars, and they’re so good.
 I’ve been told they’re something like some sort of chocolate bar from the 70s…but I’m not sure what that is since I was born in the 70s, lol.